partharora1607/Wake-N-Bite/Readme.md

           dom1                                              dom1
     dom1.1 dom1.2 dom1.3                            =>  dom 1,1 dom 1.3

 # virtual dom -> representaion of an actual dom

 # diff algorithm

 - find the difference between 2 virtual doms

+# Use effect called!

+-> useEffect is called after every render of the components

+-> [] dependency array is empty -> called after initial render -> [searchText] -> dependency array -> use effect is called after initial render + depends on search text as a state variable.

+# Single page application

+-> react is a single page application as it uses client side routing and not server site routing (getting data from a network call).
+-> therefore we are just rendering different components on different routes.

+# types of routing

+1. client side routing
+2. server side routing (network call).